MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Object Natures
 --------------

-The BON specification defines three natures for objects:
+The BON specification extends the Java semantic by defining three natures for objects:

 - :ref:`Immutable objects <immutable>` : persistent objects that are alive at system startup.
   Immutable [2]_ objects are also referred to as read-only objects, since they most probably reside in non-volatile memory.
   All together they form a pre-existing world that exists on its own, just like the hardware does.
 - :ref:`Immortal objects <immortal>`: objects that do not move around in memory: they remain physically located in one memory location forever.
-- :ref:`Reclaimable objects <reclaimable>`: the regular objects managed by the Garbage Collector.
-The Application can get notified when such object is dead.
+- Reclaimable objects: the regular objects managed by the Garbage Collector.

 Although objects get a liveness nature, this is fully transparent for the application developer this is completely transparent to the application developer,